heinc1010/BAMixChecker/README.md

 #### Reference file

-To call with GATK HaplotypeCaller, it require proper reference sequence file with '.fai' file and '.dict' file for the reference which is the same reference used to align your bam files.
+To call with GATK HaplotypeCaller, it requires proper reference sequence file with '.fai' file and '.dict' file for the reference which is the same reference used to align your bam files.

 iGenomes provides 'Ready-To-Use' reference sequence file of various species including human with the annotation files.